The summer season is in full swing, and so is the 2018 fire season.

 Fire risk is different for each state and based on geographical location.

-For instance, western states including California and Colorado rank highest in the “Total Potential Exposure To Wildfire Damage By Risk Category.”
+For instance, western states including California and Colorado rank highest in the “Total Potential Exposure To Wildfire Damage By Risk Category” according to the III.

 #2.
 Take Inventory, Get Organized, And Be Prepared

 These may seem laborious tasks but completing them can really help you in determining what you have and where certain items are located in your home.

 This includes treasured family photos, artwork, a collection of books, or important papers.